 Apply primer to your kitchen cupboards

-Primer is super important when painting kitchen cabinet doors, as it ensures your paint work lasts much longer.
+Primer is super important when painting kitchen cupboard doors, as it ensures your paint work lasts much longer.
 Not only that, but it also helps towards getting a super smooth finish as you will see less wood grain shining through.

 Knowing which primer to buy might be confusing as there are so many options.
 Make sure you check your cupboard door manufacturer’s guide to see which primer is appropriate for the material of your kitchen cabinet doors.

-Now you have your primer, use a paintbrush to apply it across your kitchen cabinet doors.
+Now you have your primer, use a paintbrush to apply it across your kitchen doors.
 Take care around intricate detailing and pay extra attention to uneven parts.
 Apply two coats of primer for a professional finish.

 Choosing the right paint for you kitchen cabinets